Forward Compatible Training for Large-Scale Embedding Retrieval Systems

 \textbf{Side-information} The idea of side-information is commonly discussed in the zero-shot learning literature with a different context and purpose \cite{chen2020simple}.
 In zero-shot learning, side-information is acquired separate from pretraining datasets, and is used to provide information about unseen classes \cite{mensink2014costa,rohrbach2010helps,elhoseiny2013write}.
 The recent CLIP \cite{radford2021learning} model and others \cite{elhoseiny2013write} for example use a language model as side-information to initialize their classifiers for zero-shot inference of unseen classes.
 Our usage of \info{} differs quite significantly, in that it is used per-example and our transfer to future tasks is not zero-shot.
 Further, our retrieval setup precludes the usage of side-information to define new categories.

 \textbf{Transfer and cross-domain learning} Transfer learning as a field is quite varied.
 Methods are variously classified under few-shot\cite{snell2017prototypical,li2021universal}, continual learning \cite{parisi2019continual,wortsman2020supermasks}, and life-long learning \cite{mallya2018packnet,rebuffi2017icarl}.
 In general, transfer learning methods seek to use knowledge learned from one domain in another to improve performance\cite{pan2009survey}.
 The assumption here is that transfer learning domains are related: one can exploit knowledge from one domain to aid in another domain.
 We have no such expectation when training old and new models.
-The goal of our feature transformation is not solve a new domain, but make two existing embedding models compatible, which is not a goal of transfer learning.
+The goal of our feature transformation is not solve a new domain, but make two existing embedding models compatible, which is not a goal of transfer or cross-domain learning.
+In particular, even if a model can learn a new and old objective simultaneously, there is no guarantee that this model will be compatible with a model which has only learned the old objective (see Section~\ref{sec:old-to-new-experiments} for details).
 Current practice for transfer learning largely centers around various fine-tuning schemes \cite{li2020rethinking}, which makes an assumption that the architecture used in the old domain and new domain are the same.
 We have no constraint on old and new architectures.